ECON 3503 - Game Theory III

 The lectures will provide you with the necessary understanding of the material to be able to solve the exercises you will be given for assignments or exams.
 Examples will be used to illustrate the concepts presented in this course.
-Sessions will be interactive and are designed to be delivered face-to-face.

-Exercises to be prepared for the workshop will be posted online.
+Exercises to be prepared for the workshop will be posted online a week before.
 You are required to prepare ALL the exercises.
 During the workshop, some students will be asked to come to the board and present their work.
 Your lecturer will provide assistance if needed and questions from other students are strongly encouraged.
 This system works on a voluntary basis.
 However, in the absence of any volunteer, your lecturer reserves the right to terminate the workshop early.
 These workshops are aimed to guide you with the preparation of your assignments, not spoon-feed you answers.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The University expects full-time students (i.e. those taking 12 units per semester) to devote a total of 48 hours per week to their studies.

 This translates to 12 hours per week for a semester course.